rocky-linux/documentation/docs/desktop/gnome/valuta.md

 ## Introduction

  If you often travel or move abroad, ease your financial planning with Valuta.
-This application quickly converts currencies between two countries.
+This application quickly converts two currencies.

 ## Assumptions